BMWBMW 3 series four door saloon (2005 to 2010)

 To summarise, Whispbar is the bells and whistles system without the whistles!

 But don’t just take our word for it – hear it for yourself.
 Whispbar engineers built a mini wind tunnel especially for the Frankfurt Automechanika trade fair in September 2008.
 Turn up the speaker volume and be blown away!

 As an arm twister, a thank you for buying from us, and to show off these incredibly useful products, we'll include one free Fasty HANDY with every set of bars you buy, while stocks last - see pop up link for details.
-We're also running a Fasty straps HALF PRICE promotion for customers who buy a set of roof bars from us.

 The aim of this note is to persuade you that kayaks should always be tied to the carrying vehicle at both bow and stern.